 THINGS TO DO IN TREVIGNANO ROMANO

-The heart of Trevignano Romano is the large, curated boardwalk with gardens, benches where you can sit and look at the lake, tall umbrella pine trees and contemporary sculptures.
+The heart of Trevignano Romano is the large, curated boardwalk with gardens, benches where you can sit and look at the lake, tall umbrella pine trees, and contemporary sculptures.
 During the warm season and the Christmas holidays, the boardwalk hosts a vintage market.
-Here, you’ll also find plenty of opportunity to sit and have dinner, or drink a glass of wine.
-Next, start walking toward the “Cinema Palma” movie theater and keep going in the direction of “Centro Velico 3v” until you find the beach.
+Here, you’ll also find plenty of romantic places to dine or drink a glass of wine.

 Summer stands along the beach in Trevignano Romano

-Swim, or take a sailboat or a paddleboard out on the lake
+2. Swim, take a sailboat or a paddleboard out on the lake

 When the days are warm enough, nothing’s more satisfying than a swim in the clear waters of Lake Bracciano.
 The beach at Trevignano Romano is quite close to the historical center, shops, and cafes.
 You can paddleboard or take a sailing class (info on the map).